Master of Counselling

 |PSYC 356||Introduction to Personality Theories and Issues||(3)|

-If you are submitting alternative prerequisite courses from another post-secondary institution, please submit a course outline or syllabus if available.
-We do not review courses for equivalency prior to the application deadline.
-Prerequisites will be evaluated when your application is reviewed.
+If you are submitting alternative prerequisite courses from another post-secondary institution, please submit a course outline / syllabus and a website link to the course if available.
+Courses are not reviewed for equivalency prior to the application deadline.
+Prerequisites will be evaluated during the admission process.

-Preference is given in the admissions process to applicants who have two years or more of full-time experience in counselling or a related field.
+Preference is given in the admissions process to applicants who have at minimum 1–2 years full-time paid or volunteer experiences in counselling or a related field.

-Successful applicants are required to participate in a six-week online orientation before the start of the program.
-Failure to successfully complete the orientation may result in withdrawal of the offer of admission.
+Successful applicants are required to participate in an online self-study GCAP 500: Student Orientation before the start of the program.
+Failure to successfully complete the orientation may result in removal from the program.

 Applicants without a four-year degree will be considered if they have completed a degree equivalent in nature to three-year academic degree programs at Athabasca University.
 The degree must consist of a minimum of 90 credits (15 full-course equivalents).
 In addition, applicants must meet one of the following additional criteria:

-Applicants must provide evidence of at least three years of full-time (or part-time equivalent) work experience.
-Applicants must demonstrate that the work experience has been completed within the last five years and was in an area related to counselling / human services or equivalent.
+- Evidence of at least three years of full-time (or part-time equivalent) work experience.
+Applicants must demonstrate that the work experience has been completed within the last five years and was in an area related to counselling/human services or equivalent.
 Applicants must also demonstrate active professional development during that time period in areas related to counselling.
-Applicants must have an average GPA of 3.3 in psychology and educational psychology courses in their degree program and in any additional program prerequisites if applying to the Master of Counselling (and 2.8 if applying to the Post-Baccalaureate Diploma in Counselling).
+Applicants must have an average GPA of 3.3 in psychology and educational psychology courses in their degree program and in any additional program prerequisites if applying to the Master of Counselling (and 2.8 if applying to the Graduate Diploma in Counselling*).